 To achieve this, the key is to have a wealth creation plan, so you can turn concepts into measurable steps on your journey to financial freedom and security.
 Just as no two people are the same, no two wealth creation strategies are the same.
 Therefore we offer a wide range of investment solutions to generate the result you need for your future, to match your investment profile, and phase of life.

 Most people are familiar with the old saying that "past results are no guarantee of future performance".
 While this saying remains as valid as ever, before examining what might be the best investment for you moving forwards, it's useful to understand how different investments have performed in the past - and how they’ve fared in comparison to each other.
-To do this, there surely isn't a better resource than the one available for download to the right of your screen - the periodic table of investment returns.
-This displays annual returns for all major investment asset classes, ranked from best to worst across the last 10 years.
-Several crucial investing lessons are very clear based on this table:
+There surely isn't a clearer way to see this than by reviewing this complimentary resource, The Periodic Table of Investment Returns.
+Global investment heavyweight Mercer compile this resource annually, and have kindly given us permission to display it.
+The resource shows the annual returns for all major investment asset classes, ranked from best to worst across each of the last 10 years.
+After reviewing this periodic table, several crucial investing lessons are very clear:

-- There's a need to keep at least some investments in low risk/low return investments to smooth out the peaks and dips of high risk/high return investments
+- There's a need to keep at least some investments in low risk/low return securities to smooth out the peaks and dips of high risk/high return investments, and

 - The importance of diversification!